-- 1. Schedules Q and Q1 duly completed. - A document indicating or showing the credit earned for the investment in the different capital investment funds or direct investments, such as Solid Waste Facilities, Tax Incentives, Agricultural Incentives, Theatrical District of Santurce, Feature Films, as well as the Tourism Development Fund. - 3.
-Copy of the certification issued by the regulatory agencies. - Copy of the notification or sworn statement issued by the regulatory agency to inform the credit distribution.
+- 1. Evidence of the Informative Returns for Tax Credits Holders duly filed in the Department (Form 480.71.1). - 2.
+Schedules Q and Q1 duly completed. - 3.
+A document indicating or showing the credit earned for the investment in the different capital investment funds or direct investments, such as Solid Waste Facilities, Tax Incentives, Agricultural Incentives, Theatrical District of Santurce, Feature Films, as well as the Tourism Development Fund. - 4.
+Copy of the certification issued by the regulatory agencies. - 5.
+Copy of the notification or sworn statement issued by the regulatory agency to inform the credit distribution.